-Core Data Set - All engine tests and support data on a single performance additive package at a specified treatment level, which documents passing performance of a final formulation against customer requirements for one or more categories defined within API Publication 1509.
-During the development of the Core Data Set, Minor Formulation Modification Guidelines and API Guidelines for SAE Viscosity-Grade Engine Testing (API 1509 Appendix may be used.
-Alternatively, for a matrix approach, API Base Oil Interchangeability Guidelines (API 1509 Appendix E) may also be used.
+Core Data Set - All engine tests and support data on-for a single performance additive package at a specified treatment level, which documents passing performance of a Ffinal formulation Candidate Formulation against customer requirements for one or more categories defined within API Publication 1509specifications.
+During the development of the Core Data Set, Guidelines for Minor Formulation Modifications Guidelines and API Guidelines for SAE Viscosity-Grade Engine Testing (API 1509 Appendix Annex F) may be used.
+Alternatively, for a matrix approach, API Base Oil Interchangeability Guidelines (API 1509 Appendix Annex E) may also be used.